Thailand Has strong Plan To Handle US Tariffs, Hopes To Negotiate: PM - UrduPoint

 "We have prepared several steps, including sending our permanent secretary to talk with them...
 I think we can still negotiate."

-Trump dubbed his announcement "Liberation Day", saying it would bring wealth to the US, but allies immediately criticised the move and markets took fright.
+Trump dubbed his announcement "Liberation Day", saying it would bring wealth to the United States, but allies immediately criticised the move and markets took fright.

 Thailand's Deputy Finance Minister Julapun Amornvivat said the government was not surprised to be hit with tariffs, though the level was higher than anticipated.